Subhramit0145/RISC-V-Single-Cycle-CPU/README.md

 ## What datapath does the load word, store word, and Branch equal word follow

-### Load Word
+### Load Word (LW) — Datapath Flow
-Step 1: The type of instruction used will determine the path for data to flow.
-To explain in simpler ways, the data will follow a path from the program counter at an initial address let's take 1000.
-It will give the instruction in machine code language after being fed into the instruction Memory.

-Step 2: The opcode and instruction used will excute path in a certain direction.
-To know which path to choose, the multiplexer is been placed.

-Step 3:The sourse register from instruction set is fed into the register file at source operand A1(for single source register) which now gives us SrcA.
-For SrcB, add the extend file which will convert the small bits to 32 bit wide.
+Instruction Fetch
+The Program Counter (PC) outputs the current instruction address (e.g., 1000).
+This address is used to read the corresponding machine instruction from Instruction Memory.

+Instruction Decode & Control Selection
+The opcode inside the instruction determines the type of operation.
+Based on the opcode, the control unit generates signals that select the correct datapath using multiplexers.

+Register Read & Immediate Extension
+The source register field is used to read data from the Register File, producing SrcA.
+The instruction’s immediate field is passed through the Extend (Immediate Generator) to produce a 32-bit immediate value, which forms SrcB when selected by the multiplexer.

-Note: If two single source register are used then both A1 and A2 source operand are used.
+If the instruction requires two source registers, both A1 and A2 fields are used.

+ALU Execution
+SrcA and SrcB are passed into the ALU, where the effective memory address is calculated.
-Step 4: The SrcA and SrcB will be computed in ALU Logice where it comprise of Main Decoder and ALU Decoder which are controlled by ALU Controller.
+The ALU operation is determined by the Main Decoder and ALU Decoder, controlled by the ALU Control Unit.

+Memory Read & Write-Back
+The ALU result is used as the address input to Data Memory.
-Step 5: The ALUResult is fed into the Data memory and where the Result is added back to the Register File of WD3.
-RegWrite is added as a control signal to ALU Controller.
+The value stored at this address is read and written back to the Register File through WD3 when RegWrite is enabled.

-Now, we need the next instruction to pass on, the adder is used which gives output as PCPlus4 which addes the previous input with four.
+PC Update
+To move to the next instruction, an adder increments the current PC by 4, producing PCPlus4, which becomes the next value of the Program Counter.

+In summary:
+PC → Instruction → Decode & Register Read → ALU Address Calculation → Memory Read → Register Write-Back → PC+4

 ### Store word
 Step 1: The whole structure of store word is almost same like the load word.